top of page

 Simple Pleasures Winter Wonderland Style!

 I've always said that there's nothing quite like being snug or cozy indoors with your nearest and dearest when it's lashing down outside with rain or snow.
-During times like this, I love nothing better than getting my bake on; getting the woodburner going, and snuggling down under a blanket with a good book or a movie.
-And you always, always have to have something warm and comforting to eat and drink.
+During times like this, I love nothing better than either getting my bake on, or snuggling down under a blanket with a good book or a movie with the woodburner going.
+And you always, always, have to have something warm and comforting to eat and drink.
 And what could be more ideal than hot chocolate on a cold day?

 Why Hot Chocolate Feels So Nostalgic